 Security

 After you get into a co-op, the application process works in your favor.
-As part of their free wheeling allure, most condo applications do not include a background check while co-ops generally do.
-As a result, you can be pretty sure your co-op neighbors are going to be squeaky clean.
+Co-ops usually do background checks and condos do not so you can be pretty sure that your co-op neighbors are going to be squeaky clean.

 Stability

-Co-ops often, maybe always, have financial requirements that more strict than the bank.
-A minimum 20% down payment is required and buyers must have a debt to income ratio of below 30% and often below 25%.
+Co-ops pretty much always have financial requirements that are stricter than a bank's.
+20% down is required and buyers must have a debt to income ratio of below 30% or, more often, 25%.

 These elevated financial requirements are part of the reason NYC did not see a housing crisis as bad as the rest of the country in 2008.
-Co-ops basically did not allow banks to make aggressive loans.
+Co-ops basically did not allow banks to make aggressive, problematic loans.

 This is a significant positive as the last thing you want is a forced seller in your building.
-When someone needs to sell, especially in a bad market, it will usually be at a low price.
-A forced sale can reset pricing for the entire building as the transaction will be part of the comps going forward.
+When someone needs to sell, especially in a bad market, it will usually be at a low price, dragging down prices for the entire building as future buyers use that transaction as a comp.

 What does a co-op’s maintenance fee cover?

 A co-op's maintenance fee combines property taxes and common charges into one monthly payment.
-This is contrary to a condo where you receive a separate bill for each.
+In a condo, you receive a separate bill for each.

-A maintenance payment is usually about 50% property taxes and 50% common charges.
-At the end of each year, co-op owners get a form from the management company letting them know how much their share of the property taxes was.
+Maintenance is usually about 50% property taxes and 50% common charges.
+At the end of each year, co-op owners get a form from management detailing their share of the building's property taxes.

-The common charges in maintenance go to everything required to run the building - paying the doormen, cleaning the hallways, taking out the garbage, etc.
+Common charges go to everything required to run the building - paying the doormen, cleaning the hallways, taking out the garbage, etc.

 Maintenance can also cover planned capital improvements like painting the hallways or a new lobby.